designsecurity/progpilot/docs/DEV.md

 ## Roadmap

-There is a lot of tasks to do :
+There is a lot of tasks to do:
 - Passing by reference
 - Pushing elements into array (like array[] = ele; or push_array())
 - Property of an object is an object